 For further information on the project, please refer to the COMP 495/496 project manual.

-- further consolidate the knowledge and skills they have acquired through the courses completed for the program;
+- exemplify knowledge and skills acquired through courses completed so far in the program.

-- further develop their skills in the analysis, design and implementation of applied computer and information systems in certain application areas;
+- generate new skills in the analysis, design and implementation of applied computer and information systems in targeted application areas.

 Draft Project Proposal and Course Registration